Lessons From “The Tented Field: A History of Cricket in America”

 As a U.S. History teacher at the Cardinal Gibbons School in Baltimore, I often led field trips to the many historic sites in the area, and that April, I led a group of students on a two-day visit to Civil War sites in Richmond.
 Our first stop was the American Civil War Center at the site of the Tredegar Iron Works.
 After watching a cannon-firing demonstration, a smallish man in period clothing called out to our group, asking if we would like to play cricket.
 We agreed to have a look at the game, and from that point on, my life has had an added dimension.

-The man was Tom Melville, an interpreter who, for has spent many years introducing hundreds of Americans to cricket at festivals, fairs, and reenactments in over a dozen states and Canada.
+The man was Tom Melville, an interpreter who has spent many years introducing hundreds of Americans to cricket at festivals, fairs, and reenactments in over a dozen states and Canada.
 He’s also the author of “Cricket For Americans” and “The Tented Field: A History of Cricket in America.”
 He learned cricket at the University of Wales, but he now lives in Wisconsin.
 We gathered around Tom, and he gave us a very simplified explanation of cricket.

 Listening to Tom Melville are (from left to right) Don Erdman, Don Grey, Will Arsenault, Will Berkey and Ryan Kelly